Indian School, Al-Ghubra

 The Indian School Al Ghubra (ISG) is an independent, co-educational private day school located in the city of Muscat in the Sultanate of Oman.
 The school was founded in July 1990 by Indian born Omani businessman P Mohamed Ali, the managing director of Galfar Engineering and Contracting.

 Mr. B S Bhatnagar was the principal of the school from 1991 to spring 2006.
 The present principal is Mrs. Papri Ghosh, who succeeded Mr. G. Thangadurai in 2008.

 IP has been recent additions to the subject list.

 The school also offers languages such as Malayalam, French, Arabic, Sanskrit and Hindi as the Second and Third Languages from grade 6 onward till grade 9.

 CBSE Nationals

 The school offers educational services starting by the CBSE.

 The school takes part in the CBSE (Indian) national level tournaments in athletics, badminton, chess, cricket, football, swimming, table-tennis etc.

-Houses

-The students of the school are organized in four houses, which compete against each other in intra-school tournaments, which include sports and quizzing.
-The houses are named after famous places in Oman.
-The houses are Muscat House, Nizwa House, Sohar House, and Sur House.
-Muscat house has been the reigning champions throughout the history of ISG.

-History

-Originally eight houses competed for the House of the Year award.
-However, four of the eight houses have ceased to exist.
-The houses are as follows: